internetofwater/harvest.geoconnex.us/docs/README.md

 #### Example

-An implemenation of Minio exist for this stage of the work at:
+An implementation of Minio exist for this stage of the work at:

 https://oss.geoconnex.us